-Heavy metal may have first roared into existence circa 1970, thanks to the pioneering work of Black Sabbath, Deep Purple, Led Zeppelin and countless other luminaries, but it was Judas Priest who ushered in the second wave of metal bands with their second album, Sad Wings of Destiny, which was released in March 1976.
+Heavy metal may have first roared into existence circa 1970, thanks to the pioneering work of Black Sabbath, Deep Purple, Led Zeppelin and countless other luminaries, but it was Judas Priest who ushered in the second wave of metal bands with their second album, Sad Wings of Destiny, which was released on March 23, 1976.

 Before then, the Birmingham natives had managed to cause only a moderate commercial and critical ruckus with their 1974 debut, Rocka Rolla, which saw them locking horns with producer Rodger Bain over everything from the recording conditions to his final mix and even the song selection.
 The album was inconsistent in quality and style, often meandering into art rock; more troubling still, a handful of newer, stronger compositions were rejected by Bain.

 Those songs were eventually granted a little more time to be developed over the next several months, and they ultimately served as the backbone of Sad Wings of Destiny, the album that witnessed Judas Priest coming into their own as recording artists and leaders of the next generation of metal messiahs.

 Among the more notable first-album rejects was Sad Wings’ iconic opener, “Victim of Changes,” which had evolved from an early concert favorite named “Whiskey Woman” before its prog-like eclecticism was honed to a razor-sharp point by the newly minted songwriting team of singer Rob Halford and guitarists Glenn Tipton and K.K.
 Downing (former singer Al Atkins was also credited for his contributions to the song).